Small contact centers are increasingly opening their eyes to the many advantages of processing, analyzing and utilizing data..

 To detect false negatives, you may rely on your agents' feedback when they start to receive too many transferred calls that prove to be machined.

 By manually monitoring and listening to a sample database of calls, you can get a more precise idea of the accuracy.
-Then you can extrapolate those results to a larger dataset to have a very approximate statistic.
+Once you have this data, you can extrapolate the results to a larger dataset to get an approximate statistic for the overall performance of the AMD.

 At Adversus, we use a proprietary algorithm that can be constantly monitored, adapted, and fine-tuned for each country and language.

-Most solutions do not take the localization and language into account but use a general configuration without considering that each country and network operator has various voicemail types and that real people answer calls differently.
+Most solutions do not consider localization and language but use a general configuration without considering that each country and network operator has various voicemail types and that real people answer calls differently.
 How people answer their phones also depends on their culture and spoken language!

 Our goal is to have as close to 100 percent for human detection (no false positives) while filtering as many machines as possible.